zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 knowledge of probability and statistics is also a plus.

 You are expected to know how to program.
-Class assignments will require the use of [Python](https://www.python.org/), especially using NumPy (and PyTorch if needed).
+Class assignments will require the use of [Python](https://www.python.org/), especially using NumPy and PyTorch.
 All assignments will be submitted as [JupyterLab Notebooks](https://jupyter.org).

 ## Textbook